Particular/RepoStandards/README.md

 ### Batching and cadence

 - Batching changes is beneficial to reduce repeated breakage and churn across repositories.
-- A good rollout cadence can be to align larger batches of code style changes with LTS or STS releases.
+- A good rollout cadence can be to align larger batches of code style changes with STS releases.